Pulkitguleria5/youtube-speed-toggle-extension/README.md

 1. Navigate to any YouTube video page
 2. Press 'S' to toggle between 1.5x and 2.0x speed
 3. Or click the extension icon in your toolbar to use the popup interface
-4. Your speed preference will be saved and applied to future videos
+4. You can change the speed and your preference will be saved and applied to future videos

 ## Files